-Mortgage backed securities and collateralized mortgage obligations - residential: As of June 30, 2023, all mortgage backed securities and collateralized mortgage obligations held by the Company were issued by U.S. government sponsored entities and agencies, primarily Ginnie Mae, Fannie Mae and Freddie Mac, institutions which the government has affirmed its commitment to support.
-Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, the Company does not consider these securities to be other-than-temporarily impaired as of June 30, 2023.
+Mortgage backed securities and collateralized mortgage obligations - residential: As of June 30, 2023, At September 30, 2023, all mortgage backed securities and collateralized mortgage obligations held by the Company were issued by U.S. government sponsored entities and agencies, primarily Ginnie Mae, Fannie Mae and Freddie Mac, institutions which the government has affirmed its commitment to support.
+Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, the Company does not consider these securities to be other-than-temporarily impaired as of June 30, 2023, at September 30, 2023.

-Small Business Administration (SBA) - guaranteed participation securities: As of June 30, 2023, all of the SBA securities held by the Company were issued and guaranteed by U.S. Small Business Administration.
-Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, the Company does not consider these securities to be other-than-temporarily impaired as of June 30, 2023.
+Small Business Administration (SBA) - guaranteed participation securities: As of June 30, 2023 At September 30, 2023, all of the SBA securities held by the Company were issued and guaranteed by U.S. Small Business Administration.
+Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, the Company does not consider these securities to be other-than-temporarily impaired as of June 30, 2023 at September 30, 2023.

-Corporate Bonds & Other: As of June 30, 2023, corporate bonds held by the Company are investment grade quality.
-Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, the Company does not consider these securities to be other-than-temporarily impaired as of June 30, 2023.
+Corporate Bonds & Other: As of June 30, 2023 At September 30, 2023, corporate bonds held by the Company are investment grade quality.
+Because the decline in fair value is attributable to changes in interest rates, and not credit quality, and because the Company does not have the intent to sell these securities and it is likely that it will not be required to sell the securities before their anticipated recovery, the Company does not consider these securities to be other-than-temporarily impaired as of June 30, 2023 at September 30, 2023.